FC-Richard-Chen/V-Screening-OPV/README.md

 "Prediction.ipynb".
 Note that all the data (not split data) is used for building the model for prediction.

 #### This model has been deployed on ngrok temporarily.
 Please check http://17b82a03.ngrok.io/
+#### The research article about this model has been published here: https://www.hindawi.com/journals/ijps/2019/4538514/